Find a Cruise on Silversea Cruises

-Silversea: On Board
+On Board with Silversea

-Three of Silversea's ships (Silver Cloud, Silver Explorer, Silver Wind, Silver Shadow and Silver Whisper) offer Medallion Suites, which measure 400 to 667 square feet and provide additional room for lounging.
-In addition to amenities found in Veranda Suites, Medallion Suites also come equipped with twin beds or one queen-sized bed, living rooms with sitting areas and flat-screen TVs, walk-in closets, marble bathrooms and a spacious patio.
+Five of Silversea's ships (Silver Cloud, Silver Explorer, Silver Wind, Silver Shadow and Silver Whisper) offer Medallion Suites, which measure between 400 and 667 square feet and provide additional room for lounging.
+In addition to amenities found in Veranda Suites, Medallion Suites also offer living rooms equipped with sitting areas and flat-screen TVs, marble bathrooms and a spacious patio.

-With a one-bedroom or two-bedroom option available, Silversea's Royal Suites offer guests more room to roam and entertain fellow passengers during their cruise.
-One bedroom suites, which measure 736 to 1,007 square feet, are equipped with twin beds or a queen-sized bed, marble bathrooms with double vanities, separate showers and whirlpool tubs (plus a powder room).
-These suites also feature expansive dining areas, living rooms appointed with a sofa bed, and spacious verandas.
-Royal Suites are combined with adjoining Veranda Suites to provide an additional bedroom with twin beds or a queen-sized bed, and an extra bathroom, shower, sitting area and patio.
+With one- or two-bedroom options available, Silversea's Royal Suites offer guests more room to roam and entertain fellow passengers during their cruise.
+One-bedroom suites, which measure 736 to 1,130 square feet, are equipped with two twin beds or one queen-sized bed, marble bathrooms with double vanities, separate showers, whirlpool tubs and a powder room.
+These suites also feature expansive dining areas, living rooms appointed with a sofa bed and spacious verandas.
+Royal Suites can be combined with adjoining Veranda Suites to provide an additional bedroom with twin beds or a queen-sized bed, as well as an extra bathroom, shower, sitting area and patio.
 Royal Suites are available on all of the fleet's ships except Silver Explorer.

-Silversea's Grand Suites, available in a one- or two-bedroom configuration, are the cruise line's most spacious lodging option.
-Inside, you'll find extra in-room amenities like espresso machines, multiple flat-screen TVs and afternoon canapes upon request.
-One bedroom Grand Suites boast private bedrooms with twin beds or a queen-sized bed, separate living rooms with sitting areas and dining areas, double vanity bathrooms with separate showers and full-sized whirlpool tubs and larger verandas with patio furniture.
+Silversea's Grand Suites, available in one- or two-bedroom configurations, are the cruise line's most spacious lodging option.
+You'll also find extra in-room amenities, like espresso machines and multiple flat-screen TVs.
+One-bedroom Grand Suites boast private bedrooms, separate living rooms with sitting areas and dining areas, bathrooms with separate showers and full-sized whirlpool tubs and larger verandas with patio furniture.
 Meanwhile, two-bedroom Grand Suites – which occupy 1,286 to 1,970 square feet – are available when a Grand Suite is combined with a neighboring Veranda Suite.

 What's Included in the Price

 Gratuities for Housekeeping, Dining and Bar Staff

-In the evening, the Show Lounge provides a variety of nightly entertainment, ranging from musicals and plays to live concerts and parties.
-Ladies who are traveling solo and looking for a dance partner, you can take advantage of Silversea Cruises' complimentary Gentleman Host program.
+In the evening, the Show Lounge provides a variety of nightly entertainment, ranging from plays to live concerts.
+Ladies who are traveling solo and looking for a dance partner can take advantage of Silversea Cruises' complimentary Gentleman Hosts program.
 On specific voyages (labeled with a bow tie icon online), gentlemen are available to accompany female travelers for anything from dinner and dancing to shore excursions.

 Disclaimers about ship ratings: A ship’s Health Rating is based on vessel inspection scores published by the Centers for Disease Control and Prevention (CDC).
-If a ship did not receive a CDC score within 24 months prior to the calculation of its Overall Rating, its Health Rating appears as N/A; in such a case, the ship’s Overall Rating is calculated using the average Health Rating of all CDC-rated ships within the cruise line.
+If a ship did not receive a CDC score within 22 months prior to the calculation of its Overall Rating, its Health Rating appears as N/A; in such a case, the ship’s Overall Rating is calculated using the average Health Rating of all CDC-rated ships within the cruise line.
 All ship Traveler Ratings are based on ratings provided under license by Cruiseline.com.